elomaur/100-days-of-code/log.md

 **Today's Progress**: Completed methods with 2 challenge but I feel like I need to go over this lesson a few more times to fully grasp it or maybe switch to a the book for the rest of the week.

 **Thoughts:** Keep at it.

+# R1 Day16: November 8, 2018

+**Today's Progress**: Worked on a method challenge where I added a GetDisplayText() method to a media type class.
+Read a bit from the book.

+**Thoughts:** I will keep practicing until it syncs in.